abhinavborah/memora/README.md

 ## Project Description and Research Insights

-Figma Project link describing the entire journey: https://www.figma.com/design/7pdHjeLYG7BDHF7JfNAd4R/Memora?node-id=0-1&t=5jh74ekBan9D5F8E-1
+Figma Project link documenting the entire journey:

+https://www.figma.com/design/7pdHjeLYG7BDHF7JfNAd4R/Memora?node-id=0-1&t=5jh74ekBan9D5F8E-1

 ## Running the code

 - Run `npm i` to install the dependencies.
 - Run `npm run dev` to start the development server.

+p.s. open the site on your phone for a better experience.